 I’m a higher educationalist – I work in and and study higher education (HE).
 It’s a bit like studying psychology and analysing yourself at the same time.
-As of September 2015 I work as a Lecturer in Education Studies at Liverpool Hope University, and previously worked on widening participation and academic staff development projects at the University of Bristol.
+As of February 2019 I’m a Lecturer in Higher Education at Lancaster University.
+Before this I lectured Education Studies at Liverpool Hope University, and previously worked on widening participation and academic staff development projects at the University of Bristol.

 Universities are always changing, but the pace and scope of change seems to be picking up.
 All over the world, developments can be seen in how degrees are paid for and how universities are compared on domestic and international rankings.
 These are perhaps the most visible symptoms of what is going on in HE but they are part of a much larger set of trends.
 They generate heated debate, protest, and impact both within and beyond the academic community.
 Questions revolve around themes such as globalisation, who funds students, who sponsors research, who can (and can’t) go to university, who controls (or should control) universities, and a range of other aspects that come into play at different times.